ModuleArt/plain-color/README.md

 Want more?
 Open a <a href="https://github.com/ModuleArt/plain-color/issues/new">new issue</a> or 👍 an <a href="https://github.com/ModuleArt/plain-color/issues">existing one</a> so we can talk about it.

-## 🐞 Bug report:
+## 🐞 Bug report

 If you want to report a bug, first, thank you, that helps us a lot.
 Please open an <a href="https://github.com/ModuleArt/plain-color/issues/new">issue</a> and mention your OS, your PlainColor version, and how to reproduce it.
 Adding a screenshot of the issue or screen recording is a big help too.

-## ✅ Todo
+## 🔮 Future Plans

 ### v1.0.8

+- Fix: Color name, Palette name white-space
 - ColorCard: Checkboard background for alpha colors
-- ColorCard: Add ability to type HEX value
+- ColorCard: Add ability to type/paste HEX value
-- Fix: Color name, Palette name white-space
-- Add picker sound (Funny mouth sound)
-- Better color wheel: Add inputs for values (hex, rgba, etc.)
 - Prepend default palette (Apple colors)
+- Move picker with arrows (step = 1px), make sure it cannot be out of screen bounds

+### v1.1.x

 - <a href="https://icon.kitchen/">New app icon</a>

-### v1.0.9
+- <a href="https://v2.tauri.app/plugin/updater/">Add updater</a>
+- Add picker sound (Funny mouth sound, with ability to turn off)
+- Better color wheel: Add inputs for values (hex, rgba, etc.)
 - Add ability to reorder colors
-- <a href="https://v2.tauri.app/plugin/updater/">Add updater</a>
 - More quick copy options
   - Common:
     - RGB/RGBA from 0 to 1 `0,36; 0,18; 0,57`